Axway-API-Management-Plus/axway-api-management-automated/README.md

 ## Use-Cases

-This repository simulates how the Axway API management platform can be fully automated based on version management and DevOps pipelines.
+This repository represents how the Axway API management platform can be fully automated based on version management and DevOps pipelines.
 This includes a number of use cases that are presented here.

 ### APIs as Code